-We caught up with Frank Alarcon as he was getting ready to graduate in May 2018.
+We caught up with Frank Alarcon as he completed his Master of Urban and Regional Planning degree, and was preparing to graduate in May 2018.

 I moved to Minneapolis in 2015 after serving in the Peace Corps, and got involved with my neighborhood organization.
 Soon I had this epiphany that urban planning is where all of my longtime interests in politics and public service come together in one profession.

 I had this moment of clarity, and said, OK, well, I should get a master's degree in this.
 So you could say the Humphrey School chose me, because I lived here and I had decided I should be an urban planner, and fortunately the Humphrey School has a good urban planning program.

 Urban planning is a profession that is kind of invisible if you’re not in it.
 Growing up, I didn’t know any urban planners, so it was not a field that was on my radar until suddenly it was.
 So I quickly pivoted, applied to the Humphrey School, and fortunately they let me in.

 One thing that was really helpful for me at Humphrey was doing client-based projects in classes.
 I came to the Humphrey School with no real exposure to the local world of urban planning.
 I hardly knew any local planners, and I didn’t have a sense of what jobs planners do at cities versus the state, versus the counties.
 So having the opportunity all four semesters to do client projects was a great benefit.